Druspect/8321_Seismic_Interpretation_Final_Project/README.md

 # Seismic Interpretation with Transfer and Reinforcement Learning

 ## Introduction
 This repository hosts a research project aimed at advancing seismic data interpretation for stratigraphic analysis through the integration of **transfer learning** and **reinforcement learning**.
-Designed to meet PhD-level standards, the project seeks to automate and enhance the traditionally slow and subjective process of interpreting seismic data, with applications in hydrocarbon exploration, geothermal energy, and carbon sequestration.

 ## Project Overview